Bini (group): Cultural impact

 Sibal also credited Bini's Roadtrip Adventures vlog series, made in collaboration with the Department of Tourism, for bolstering local tourism.
 Bini have been recognized for promoting Filipino culture, even in their English-language songs such as "Cherry on Top".
 Christa Escudero of Rappler described Bini as a strong representation of Filipino talent on the global stage in 2024.

 Apart from boosting national pride, Bini have been noted to represent diverse ethnic identities among Gen Z Filipinos as well.
 The members of the group hail from different regions and cultural backgrounds.
-Some of their songs, such as "B HU U R" from their first album, Born to Win, feature different Philippine languages, including Ilocano and Aklanon.
+Some of their songs, such as "B Hu U R" (Note: Pronounced as "Be who you are") from their first album, Born to Win, feature different Philippine languages, including Ilocano and Aklanon.
 In Escudero's feature about the Cebu leg of the Biniverse tour, a 22-year-old concertgoer was quoted as saying, "Bini is a victory for us Bisaya, and a victory for our country".
 Writing for the American magazine Positively Filipino, Julienne Loreto observed that Bini's rapid rise in popularity encouraged many fans, known as Blooms, to take an interest in learning Cebuano.
 Supporters expressed a desire to study the language to better connect with and understand Cebuano-speaking members Aiah and Colet.
 Google Philippines country director Jackie Wang noted that Bini has played a key role in redefining Pinoy pop culture both locally and internationally.
 She added that digital platforms such as YouTube have been instrumental in helping the group broaden their audience, set new trends, and engage with their fanbase.

 Bini with third district representative of Camarines Sur Nelson Legacion.